aroratina98/Movie-rating-prediction/README.md

 ### Flow of the Program

-   Clean the data given by created a pipeline.
+   ##### Clean the data given by created a pipeline
          -Tokenizing the review.
          -Removing the Stop words.
          -Stemming the words created.
          -Store the cleaned review in a new file.

-   Training.
+   ##### Training
          -Training of the data is done by the algorithm Naive-Bayes and using the bag of words Model.

-   Prediction
+   ##### Prediction
          -Prediction is made my comparing the prediction of Validation data and the true labels of the data.

 ### How to Run